Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images: Related Work

 Another promising direction, as demonstrated by NeuS \cite{Wang21_NeuS, Wang23_neus2, Li23_Neuralangelo}, adopts a hybrid representation by transforming a Signed Distance Function (SDF) into a density field, adopting the learning pipeline of NeRFs.
 These techniques can model view-dependent appearances and also allow for the extraction of meshes from the SDF, making them suitable for downstream applications.
 To enable real-time rendering, some approaches \cite{Yariv23_BakedSDF, Rakotosaona23_NeRFMeshing, Tang23_NeRF2Mesh} bake the appearance from a trained NeRF into the mesh textures.
 However, they typically require extensive training times and might reduce rendering quality.

 Several studies have achieved mesh reconstruction using 3DGS models.
 DreamGaussian \cite{Tang23_DreamGaussian} evaluates the density value of grid nodes using a mixture of neighborhood Gaussians and employs the Marching Cubes algorithm \cite{Lorensen87_MarchingCubes} to extract the isosurface.
 However, similar to NeRFs, the resulting density field may not accurately reflect the surface, leading to unsatisfactory surface quality in complex scenes.
 NeuSG \cite{Chen23_NeuSG} jointly learns NeuS and 3DGS models while introducing a regularization term to ensure consistency between the Gaussian orientation and the surface normal predicted by NeuS.
 This joint optimization significantly extends the training duration to over ten hours.
-Most recently, SuGaR \cite{Guedon23_SuGaR} regularizes Gaussians using derived SDF values to align them with the surface and then treats the Gaussians as a point cloud for Poisson Surface Reconstruction.
+SuGaR \cite{Guedon23_SuGaR} regularizes Gaussians using derived SDF values to align them with the surface and then treats the Gaussians as a point cloud for Poisson Surface Reconstruction.
 However, SuGaR requires the training of an additional set of Gaussians that are bound to the extracted mesh faces.
+Most recently, 2DGS \cite{Huang24_2DGS} utilizes flat 2D primitives to reconstruct surfaces by fusing rendered depth and normal maps via TSDF.
+Similarly, GOF \cite{Yu24_GOF} enforces geometric regularization to allow for direct mesh extraction from the opacity field using Marching Cubes.

-We also highlight the differences between our method and the recent works SuGaR \cite{Guedon23_SuGaR} and GaMeS \cite{Waczynska24_GaMeS}, which both construct a hybrid representation of Gaussians and mesh.
-Existing works first extract the mesh or directly use the ground-truth mesh and then learn Gaussian-based appearance from scratch.
+We also highlight the differences between our method and SuGaR \cite{Guedon23_SuGaR} and GaMeS \cite{Waczynska24_GaMeS}, which both construct a hybrid representation of Gaussians and mesh.
+Existing methods first extract the mesh or directly use the ground-truth mesh and then learn Gaussian-based appearance from scratch.
 In contrast, our approach simultaneously learns such a hybrid representation in an end-to-end manner.
 We will demonstrate that our method achieves a more efficient pipeline and better performance.